wallarm/product-documentation/docs/latest/user-guides/events/verify-attack.md

 ## Attack Types that Do Not Support Verification

 Attacks of the following types do not support verification:

-* [Brute-force][al-brute-force-attack].
+* [Brute-force][al-brute-force-attack]
-* [Forced browsing][al-forced-browsing].
+* [Forced browsing][al-forced-browsing]
-* Attacks with a request processing limit.
+* Attacks with a request processing limit
-* Attacks for which the vulnerabilities have already been closed.
+* Attacks for which the vulnerabilities have already been closed
-* Attacks that do not contain enough data for verification.
+* Attacks that do not contain enough data for verification

+Attack re-check will fail in the following cases:

+* Attacks sent via the gRPC or Protobuff protocol
+* Attacks sent via the HTTP protocol of the version different from 1.x
+* Attacks sent via the method different from one of the following: GET, POST, PUT, HEAD, PATCH, OPTIONS, DELETE, LOCK, UNLOCK, MOVE, TRACE
+* Failed to reach an address of an original request
+* Attack signs are in the `HOST` header
+* [Request element](../rules/request-processing.md) containing attack signs is different from one of the following: `uri` , `header`, `query`, `post`, `path`, `action_name`, `action_ext`